sarathsreedharan/icaps2024.github.io/content/summerschool.md

 ### Who can join?
 How and when to apply?

 As of now, we have 40 (in-person) spots for participants.
-We hope that we can accommodate a higher number of participants, but it's too early to confirm this.
-Our 40 spots are however already confirmed.
+We still hope that we can accommodate a higher number of participants, but it currently does not look like it.
+We understand that not everybody interested can secure a spot, and we apologize for this.
 The summer school is primarily intended for PhD students, but in principle post-docs are also eligible.
 If we have more applicants than spots (which at the moment seems to be the case) precedence will be given to PhD students.

-Applications will likely open at some point in 2024.
-As we expect that many of those interested in the summer school will only be able to join if they have also a paper at the main conference, we plan to open applications shortly after the ICAPS notifications are sent, and try to have a short turnaround time for sending the notifications.
-We are asking in advance for your understanding in case you are not selected, because available spots are limited.
+Applications will open very soon and likely close a few weeks after ICAPS notifications.
+Notification dates will be announced soon.
+We are asking in advance for your understanding in case you are not selected.

 ### Costs and Sponsorships